Skip to main content

 More serious side effects include thrombosis (blood clots) or kidney failure.

-TNF-alpha blocking agents (THF-α inhibitors) e.g. infliximab, adalimumab, etanercept
+TNF-alpha blocking agents (TNF-α inhibitors) e.g. infliximab, adalimumab, etanercept

-THF-α inhibitors are a class of drug which inhibit the action of molecules called cytokines.
-Th1 cytokines are released into the blood when the body is fighting an infection or is very sick for other reasons like autoimmune conditions.
-By inhibiting the action Th1 cytokines, THF-α blockers are used to dampen a patient's immune system and effectively treat autoimmune conditions.
+TNF-alpha inhibitors are a class of drug which inhibit the action of molecules called cytokines.
+Th1 cytokines are released into the blood when the body is fighting an infection or for other reasons like autoimmune conditions.
+By inhibiting the action Th1 cytokines, TNF-alpha blockers are used to dampen a patient's immune system and effectively treat autoimmune conditions.

-There is no evidence to support the use of THF-α inhibitors as an add-on in fertility treatments.
+There is no evidence to support the use of TNF-alpha inhibitors as an add-on in fertility treatments.

-At the October 2021 Scientific and Clinical Advances Advisory Committee (SCAAC) meeting the Committee evaluated the evidence base for immunological tests and treatments.
-Minutes of this discussion and the evidence used to inform this discussion are available on the SCAAC webpage.
+At the October 2020 Scientific and Clinical Advances Advisory Committee (SCAAC) meeting the Committee discussed the use of TNF-alpha inhibitors in fertility, however no publications investigating TNF-alpha blocking agents were identified for inclusion in this review and therefore a rating has not been recommended.
+Minutes of these discussions are available on the SCAAC webpage.

 Is this treatment add-on safe?

-The most common side effects of THF-α inhibitors are abdominal pain, back pain, chest pain and nausea.
+The most common side effects of TNF-alpha inhibitors are abdominal pain, back pain, chest pain and nausea.

 Other minor side effects include candidiasis (thrush), diarrhoea, pruritus (generalised itching), sinusitis, and vomiting.